Tahajibjakir/sentrylink-comply-phase-a/README.md

 bulk select rows

-add documents to a “pack”
+Add documents to a “pack.”

-filters persist in the URL so sharing links works as expected
+Filters persist in the URL, so sharing links works as expected

 ### Screen B — Evidence Detail & Versions